techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-call-logs-from-nokia-g310-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
     The call history in the Nokia G310 is useful in different ways.
 For instance, with the help of the call log, you can trace a number from an unwanted caller.
 But sometimes you may lose the call history in different situations such as after upgrading to the latest Android system, by deleting the call history accidentally, by deleting a number from the history.
-We will introduce a quick way for you to recover Nokia G310 call history directly from <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+We will introduce a quick way for you to recover Nokia G310 call history directly from <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
   </p>
 </div>
 </div>